puppets-epic-show-theatre/puppet-nexus_rest/README.md

 ```

-This will provide the module with the required information about where Nexus is listening and which credentials to use
+This file needs to exist on the machine where the Nexus is running.
+It will provide the module with the required
-to enforce the configuration.
-Obviously it is recommended to manage the file within Puppet and limit the visibility to
+information about where Nexus is listening and which credentials to use to enforce the configuration.
+Obviously it is
-the root and / or the Puppet user.
+recommended to manage the file within Puppet and limit the visibility to the root and / or the Puppet user.

 If you have a running Nexus instance, you can just benifit from the fact that all resources are implemented as
 providers: simply inspect the current state with